 - Budget – wombat’s CITY Hostel – Offering affordable dormitory rooms as well as private rooms the wombat’s CITY Hostel would be a great choice for budget travellers.
 As well as this the hostel has a rooftop terrace offering awesome views of the city’s skyline.

 - Mid-Range – Park Inn by Radisson Berlin Alexanderplatz – A beautiful 4-star hotel located in Alexanderplatz and very close to Berliner Fernsehturm.
-The hotel comes with a sauna, gym and you also have the option of massages.
-Also, visit rooftop terrace for incredible views of the city.
+The hotel comes with a sauna, a gym and you also have the option of massages.
+Also, visit the rooftop terrace for incredible views of the city.

 - Luxury recommendation: Hotel Adlon Kempinski – An incredible opulent hotel with the finest furnishings and designs.
 Also located in a prime spot right next to the Brandenburg Gate and a short walk to other popular attractions.
 For those that love fine dining then book yourself a table at their 2 star Michelin star restaurant.

 For more options head to Booking.com or use the interactive map below.

 If you are arriving internationally and are flying you will find Schönefeld Airport and Tegel Airport on the outskirts of the city.
 Both airports have public transportation links to get into the city.
 For private transfers consider a service such as welcomepickups.com.

 Once in the city there is an extensive public transportation system that will allow you to get anywhere you would need to go.
 The system includes a subway system called the U-Bahn, an overground train system called the S-Bahn, trams and buses.
-There are two main fare types AB and ABC which indicate the zones, where A is the inner zone, B is up to the cities boundary and includes Tegel Airport, and then zone C is the greater Berlin Area and includes Schönefeld airport.
-The fees are incredibly cheap and start from €1.70, and you can also get a day card for zones AB for only €7 (at time of writing).
+There are two main fare types AB and ABC which indicate the zones, where A is the inner zone, B is up to the city’s boundary and includes Tegel Airport, and then zone C is the greater Berlin Area and includes Schönefeld airport.
+The fees are incredibly cheap and start from €1.70, and you can also get a day card for zones AB for only €7 (at the time of writing).